calder12/seed/src/_packs/mixins/seed-publish.md

+---

 ### publish

 **publish($name)**

 **$name**<br>
 Type: `string`<br>
-Description: The unique name of the module you want controlled.
+Description: The unique name of the module you want published.

 Use the `publish` mixin when you have completed building your module/pack.
 This effectively blocks all rendering of CSS for the exported `$name` passed the point of publishing.